-- Use the Write-Up/Write-Down Fees and Costs program (Statements | Statement Preparation | Write Up/Write Down Fees and Costs) to adjust the total fees to match the settlement amount.
+- Use the Write-Up/Write-Down Fees and Costs utility to adjust the total fees to match the settlement amount.
 (More Info: See the Billing Adjustments Guide for more information on using Write-Up/Write-Down Fees and Costs.) - 2.
 Change the matter's statement template to one that uses a fee format of Standard. - 3.
 Generate the statement with no date range specified.

 You can view the following training video for more information.
 Clicking the link will open the training video in your browser.
-All training videos are also accessible in the software via the Help | Training Videos menu and at Tabs3.com/t3video.
+All training videos are also accessible in the Quick Launch by searching for and selecting "Training Videos," and at Tabs3.com/video.

-Contingency Billing Video
+Contingency Billing